Quick Facts

 Rail and the Environment

 - Freight rail is the most environmentally friendly form of surface transportation.
-A single freight train can move a ton of freight nearly 500 miles on a single gallon of fuel4.
+A single freight train can move a ton of freight more than 450 miles on a single gallon of fuel4.

 - Every railcar trip removes approximately three truck trips from congested highways5.